SecPlugs/php-kit/docs/detail.md

 #### What are the features?

 - __File Scanning__ - Easy functions to allow uploading o files for scanning
-- __Secplugs Portal__ - With a registered API key you can access all the core Secplugs features via the portal.
+- __{brand-name} Portal__ - With a registered API key you can access all the core Secplugs features via the portal.

 #### How does it work?